flexiondotorg/flexiondotorg.github.io/content/posts/20230502-steambox-vs-steamdeck/index.md

 The tinkerer, maker and developer in me wants to try [NixOS as games console solution](https://github.com/Jovian-Experiments/Jovian-NixOS) but I'm starting to think that other than the learning opportunity there is no real value in doing so, considering what an excellent job ChimeraOS does.

-So here we are at the conclusion with barely a mention of Linux 🐧 ChimeraOS and the Steam Deck are excellent examples of Linux devices done right; all the Linux-y stuff is just implementation detail.
-Even I don't think of our Steam Box as being a Linux-y thing; I just pick up a controller, wake up the console and start playing contemporary games or my favourite retro classics 🕹️ without any fuss.
+And here we are at the conclusion with barely a mention of Linux 🐧 ChimeraOS and the Steam Deck are excellent examples of Linux devices done right; all the Linux-y stuff is just implementation detail. *Even I don't think of our Steam Box as being a Linux-y thing*; I just pick up a controller, wake up the console and start playing contemporary games or my favourite retro classics 🕹️ without any fuss.